US allows tech firms to boost internet access in Iran

+Secretary of State Antony Blinken said the move will help counter the government's surveillance efforts.

+“It is clear that the Iranian government is afraid of its own people,” Blinken said in an emailed statement.
+“Mahsa Amini is senselessly, tragically dead, and now the government is violently suppressing peaceful protesters rightly angry about her loss.”

-The morality police detained Amini last week, saying she didn’t properly cover her hair with the Islamic headscarf, known as the hijab, which is mandatory for Iranian women.
+The morality police detained Amini last week, saying she didn’t properly cover her hair with the Islamic headscarf, known as the hijab.
 Amini collapsed at a police station and died three days later.

 “As courageous Iranians take to the streets to protest the death of Mahsa Amini, the United States is redoubling its support for the free flow of information to the Iranian people,” Deputy Treasury Secretary Wally Adeyemo said in a statement.